admin-shell-io/id/aas/3/0/README.md

 The identifiers are derived following the grammar as defined in IDTA-01001-3-0.
 The grammar has been accepted by the Coordination Board

+## AasIdentifiables
+ Enumeration of all referable elements within an asset administration shell.
+Contains IdentifiableElements

+ [https://admin-shell.io/aas/3/0/AasIdentifiables](https://admin-shell.io/aas/3/0/AasIdentifiables) The AasIdentifiables class as defined in IDTA-01001-3-0.

+## AasIdentifiables/AssetAdministrationShell
+  Asset Administration Shell

+ [https://admin-shell.io/aas/3/0/AasIdentifiables/AssetAdministrationShel](https://admin-shell.io/aas/3/0/AasIdentifiables/AssetAdministrationShel) The value AssetAdministrationShel  of the AasIdentifiables class as defined in IDTA-01001-3-0.

+## AasIdentifiables/ConceptDescription
+  Concept Description

+ [https://admin-shell.io/aas/3/0/AasIdentifiables/ConceptDescription](https://admin-shell.io/aas/3/0/AasIdentifiables/ConceptDescription) The value ConceptDescription  of the AasIdentifiables class as defined in IDTA-01001-3-0.

+## AasIdentifiables/Identifiable
+  Identifiable

+ [https://admin-shell.io/aas/3/0/AasIdentifiables/Identifiable](https://admin-shell.io/aas/3/0/AasIdentifiables/Identifiable) The value Identifiable of the AasIdentifiables class as defined in IDTA-01001-3-0.

+## AasIdentifiables/Submodel
+  Submodel

+ [https://admin-shell.io/aas/3/0/AasIdentifiables/Submodel](https://admin-shell.io/aas/3/0/AasIdentifiables/Submodel) The value Submodel of the AasIdentifiables class as defined in IDTA-01001-3-0.

+## AasReferableNonIdentifiables

  [https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables](https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables) The AasReferableNonIdentifiables class as defined in IDTA-01001-3-0.

 ## AasReferableNonIdentifiables/AnnotatedRelationshipElement